iamsasa1/Mosaic_Decoration_-JAVA-/README.md

 # Mosaic_Decoration_-JAVA-
 This Problems included IEEEXTreme v14.0 in 2020 October.

 ### Check the two questions below👇👇.
-Answers are included in the git repo & you can check it. 👆👆
+Answers are included in the above git repo 👆👆 & you can check it.
 #### `**I solved those problems using JAVA.**`

 ## **_` Mosaic_Decoration I - Problem 1`_**